-- D.1 Practice based-learning must be integral to the programme. - D.2 The structure, duration and range of practice-based learning must support the achievement of the learning outcomes and the standards of set out in the Single Competency Framework for all Prescribers, as appropriate to the prescribing mechanism3 delivered by the programme. - D.3 The education provider must maintain a thorough and effective system for approving and ensuring the quality of practice-based learning. - D.4 Practice-based learning must take place in a setting that is safe and supportive for learners and service users. - D.5 There must be an adequate number of appropriately qualified and experienced and, where appropriate, registered staff involved in practice-based learning. - D.6 Practice educators must be a qualified prescriber, on the register of their statutory regulator with annotation(s) for prescribing where applicable and with the relevant skills, knowledge and experience to support safe and effective learning. - D.7 Practice educators must undertake regular training which is appropriate to their role, learners' needs and the delivery of the learning outcomes of the programme.
+- D.1 Practice based-learning must be integral to the programme. - D.2 The structure, duration and range of practice-based learning must support the achievement of the learning outcomes and the standards set out in the Single Competency Framework for all Prescribers, as appropriate to the prescribing mechanism3 delivered by the programme. - D.3 The education provider must maintain a thorough and effective system for approving and ensuring the quality of practice-based learning.

-3 'Prescribing mechanism(s)' describes either independent or supplementary prescribing.
+3 By 'prescribing mechanisms', we mean independent or supplementary prescribing.